-For some types of bowel surgery, you may need to follow a special diet or take some medicine to empty your bowels beforehand.
+For some types of bowel surgery, you may need to follow a special diet or take some medicine, called a laxative.
+This is to empty your bowels before your surgery.
 For example, you may need to take a laxative for a few days before the operation.
-You will also be asked to not eat or drink for a period of time on the day of the operation.
+You will also be asked to not eat or drink for a few hours before the operation.
 Your doctor or nurse will advise you about this.

 Some hospitals follow an enhanced recovery programme, which aims to reduce the time you spend in hospital and speed up your recovery.
-It also involves you more in your own care.
+You will also be more involved in your own care.
 For example, you will be given information about diet and exercise before surgery.
-You may be given supplement drinks to take too.
+You may also be given nutritional supplement drinks.

-Any arrangements needed for you to go home will also be organised for you.
-Your doctor will tell you if an enhanced recovery programme is suitable for you and if it is available.
+Your hospital team will make any arrangements needed for you to go home.
+Your doctor will tell you if an enhanced recovery programme is suitable for you, and if it is available.

 You will usually go into hospital on the morning of the operation.
 You will be given elastic stockings (TED stockings) to wear during the operation and for some time afterwards.
 This is to prevent blood clots in your legs.

 Below is a sample of the sources used in our bowel cancer information.
 If you would like more information about the sources we use, please contact us at email@example.com

 R Glynne-Jones, PJ Nilson, C Aschele et al. ESMO-ESSO-ESTRO Clinical practice guidelines for diagnosis, treatment and follow up for anal cancer.
 July 2014.
 European Society of Medical Oncology.
 Available from www.esmo.org/Guidelines/Gastrointestinal-Cancers/Anal-Cancer (accessed October 2019).

 National Institute for Health and Excellence (NICE).
 Colorectal cancer: diagnosis and management clinical guidelines.
 Updated December 2014.
 Available from www.nice.org.uk/guidance/cg131 (accessed October 2019).